Dark Mode

 4. Ensure Legibility

-A font that hinders legibility may result in confusion and failure to convey your brand’s message effectively.
+A font that hinders legibility may lead to confusion and an ineffective conveyance of your brand’s message.

 5. Test Scalability